NeoDyln/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Description: Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 	- The file hello will be in the working directory
 	- Assume the current permissions of hello file were set to r-- r-- ---
-- I opted to chmod and add the respective permissions while maintaining the existing which resulted in a permission set of 554 hence `chmod 554 hello`
+- I opted to chmod and add the respective permissions while maintaining the existing which resulted in a permission set of 554 hence `chmod 554 hello` but this could fail should they decide not to use that set of permissions.
+As a result, I found out about symbolic notations (Check above) and was able to do this

 ## Task 8: 7-everybody
 - Description: Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello